-- Coming soon: Living Collective Wisdom, authored by John Ott and Rose Pinard.
+- Coming in 2021: Living Collective Wisdom, co-authored by John Ott and Rose Pinard.

 - The Power of Collective Wisdom and The Trap of Collective Folly, co-authored by John Ott and three colleagues and published in 2009 by Berrett-Koehler.
 Anyone interested in purchasing or learning more about the book can do so through Berrett-Koehler’s website or at thepowerofcollectivewisdom.com.